kyverno/KDP/proposals/resource_cache.md

 # Implementation

-Global context will require an in-memory store that will be stored in every controller.
+The global context uses an in-memory store in each controller instance.
 We will store both types of context entries as follows:

 ## Kubernetes resource